jjmchew/jjmchew.github.io/LS180/postgresql.md

 - 'CHECK' constraints (e.g., char must be 1 of several given options) cannot be added if table contains inadmissible values [^30]
   - can add `NOT VALID` to ADD CHECK syntax to skip validity check

+### Indexes
+- **index** : a mechanism that SQL engines use to speed up queries [^39]
+  - trade-offs: when reading, indexes can help, but when updating, both the db and the index must be updated - this can slow down databases overall
+  - generally, best used when sequential reading is inadequate
+    - e.g., columns that aid in mapping relationships (e.g., foreign key columns); columns frequently used for 'ORDER BY' clauses
+  - OR best-used when reading is frequent, but create / update is infrequent

+- different types of indexes exist which use different data structures / search methodologies
+  - check PostgreSQL documentation: "Index Types"

+### EXPLAIN
+- prepend `EXPLAIN` to the desired query and SQL will return the *query plan* (developed as part of query execution, as per PostgreSQL docs, "Overiew of PostgreSQL Internals") [^40]
+  - this returns *estimates* of query 'cost'
+  - queries are comprised of *nodes*, each node has a *cost* (e.g., `cost=32.75..54.93` which is start-up cost .. total cost)
+  - can compare different queries that return the same results by looking at *total cost*

+- prepend `EXPLAIN ANALYZE` and SQL will also return *actual* times to execute the query [^40]

+---

 ## setup